 How long does it take to get a dog?
 After acceptance into the Diabetic Alert Dog program dogs are placed into our comprehensive training curriculum and become available for partnership matching.
 The timetable for home placement varies and is determined by the successful completion and mastery of all required skills.

 What types of dog are available?
-Labrador Retrievers, Golden Retrievers, Poodles and mixed sporting dog breeds.
+Golden Doodles, Labrador Retrievers, Golden Retrievers and Poodles.
 Occasionally other breeds may become available.
-We select dogs based on temperament, trainability, and superb scenting ability.
+We select dogs based on temperament, train-ability, and superb scenting ability.

 How old are the dogs when they are placed?
-Usually between 1 and 2 years old.
+On average between six months and a year old.